-This is a review of the Illinois family law case of In re Marriage of Portillo for an order of protection and supervised visitation.
+This is a review of the Illinois family law case of In re Marriage of Portillo for an order of protection and supervised visitation wherein a child’s hearsay statements played.
 The opinion was filed on September 23, 2021.

 Julie Portillo filed a petition for an order of protection and a petition for supervised visitation against her former husband and father of her children, Daniel Portillo Martinez.
 The trial court granted both petitions and entered an emergency order of protection.
 Both orders limited Daniel’s contact with the children, and he appealed.
 The Appellate court reversed.

 Under the original judgment, the parenting plan gave both parents joint decision-making of their two minor children.
 As part of the Parenting Plan, a schedule was created that specified dates and times when each parent was responsible for the care of the minor children.

 Daniel started the litigation with a petition to modify his parenting time.
 Julie filed a motion to dismiss that petition and the court sent the parties to mediation.

 Shortly thereafter, Julie filed a petition for an order of protection, asking the court to protect her and the children for 2 years.
 That same day, the court entered a preliminary order of protection and a date was scheduled to conduct a hearing on Julie’s request that the emergency order be continued for two years.

 Julie also filed an emergency petition seeking to terminate Daniel’s parenting time.
 Included in the petition to terminate parenting time, she indicated intent to use her child’s hearsay statements as testimony in the case.
 When you want to use hearsay testimony in court, you have to file a motion prior to the hearing to let the court and the other side know that you intend to admit hearsay testimony, and that is what Julie did.